In China, Biden pulls punches, not punch lines

 After a good meal, it was back to business at the Great Hall, where he met with the Chairman of China's National People's Congress, Wu Bangguo.

-Biden apologised to members of the Chinese delegation who had to listen to him speak "again and again and again."
+Biden apologized to members of the Chinese delegation who had to listen to him speak "again and again and again."

 Wu reminisced about the two leaders' last meeting in D.C.